 Bitcoin, created in 2009, is the most popular cryptocurrency.
 Like other cryptocurrencies, bitcoins are earned by computers that solve complex mathematical problems, specifically those that are needed to ensure the authenticity of bitcoin transactions and the relationships between those transactions.
 This process is called “mining” and now is often done in series of mainframes dedicated to that purpose.

-Satoshi Nakamoto, the pseudonymous creator of bitcoin, carefully regulates how many new bitcoins will be “minted,” and that number decreases by half every four years.
+The network formed by bitcoin miners’ computers regulates the number of new bitcoins that are created.
+The rate decreases by one half approximately every four years.
 Ultimately, only 21 million bitcoins will be available.
 Although 80 percent of all bitcoins will have been mined between 2009 and 2018, it’s expected that all 21 million bitcoins will not be mined until 2140.

 From the beginning, bitcoins became the currency of choice for many in the web’s black market.
 They are used to buy and sell drugs, weapons, and stolen art and to engage in human trafficking.
 Many who engage in ransomware (viruses that threaten to delete the information on your computer unless you pay) demand payment in bitcoins.
 They are also popular with people who wish to gamble online on overseas sites (which is illegal in the U.S.) or donate to charities the government doesn’t approve of (like Wikileaks).
 But, over the years, more reputable businesses have accepted bitcoin payment including the video game platform Steam, Overstock.com, Microsoft, and Tesla.